PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ### Default custom variables

 SDK can automatically add information about the platform version, OS version and app version in custom variables with indexes 1-3.
 By default, this option is turned on.
-These behaviour can be changed via ``setIncludeDefaultCustomVars`` method:
+This can be changed via the ``setIncludeDefaultCustomVars`` method:

 ```java
 getTracker().setIncludeDefaultCustomVars(false);
 ```
-In case if you need to configure custom variables separately turn of this option and see section above about tracking custom variables.
+In case you need to configure custom variables separately, turn of this option and see the section above regarding tracking custom variables.

 ### Local storage limits

 You can set limits for storing events related to maximum size and time for which events are saved in local storage as below.
 Events older than the set limit will be discarded on the next dispatch attempt.
 The Piwik backend accepts backdated events for up to 24 hours by default.

-To change offline cache age use ``setOfflineCacheAge`` method:
+To change offline cache age use the ``setOfflineCacheAge`` method:

 ```java
 tracker.setOfflineCacheAge(80085);
 ```
 * A limit (required) – time in ms after which events are deleted, 0 = unlimited, -1 = disabled offline cache.
-By default limit is set to 24 * 60 * 60 * 1000 ms = 24 hours.
+By default, the limit is set to 24 * 60 * 60 * 1000 ms = 24 hours.

 You can also specify how large the offline cache may be.
-If the limit is reached the oldest files will be deleted first.
-To change offline cache size use ``setOfflineCacheSize`` method:
+If the limit is reached, the oldest files will be deleted first.
+To change offline cache size use the ``setOfflineCacheSize`` method:

 ```java
 tracker.setOfflineCacheSize(16 * 1000 * 1000);
 ```
 * A limit (required) – size in bytes after which events are deleted, 0 = unlimited.
-By default limit is set to 4 * 1024 * 1024 bytes = 4 Mb.
+By default, the limit is set to 4 * 1024 * 1024 bytes = 4 Mb.

 ### Opt out

 You can enable an app-level opt-out flag that will disable Piwik PRO tracking across the entire app.
-Note that this flag must be set each time the app starts up and will default to false.
+Note that this flag must be set each time the app starts up and will default to ``false``.
 To set the app-level opt-out, use:

 ```java
 getTracker().setOptOut(true);